WebAssembly/tool-conventions/EHScheme.md

-For other schemes, stack unwinding is performed by the unwind library: for example, DWARF CFI scheme uses call frame information stored in DWARF format to access callers' frames, whereas SjLj scheme traverses in-memory chain of structures recorded for every try clause to find a matching one.
-And while these EH schemes examine every possible call frame that can catch an exception, i.e., a call frame with try-catch clauses, they call the _personality function_ in the C++ ABI library to check if we need to stop at the current fall frame, in which case there is a matching catch clause or cleanup actions to perform.
+For other schemes, stack unwinding is performed by the unwind library: for example, DWARF CFI scheme uses call frame information stored in DWARF format to access callers' frames, whereas SjLj scheme traverses in-memory chain of structures recorded for every try clause to find a matching catch site.
+And at every call frame with try-catch clauses, these EH schemes call the _personality function_ in the C++ ABI library to check if we need to stop at the call frame, in which case there is a matching catch site or cleanup actions to perform.

-On the other hand, from WebAssembly code's point of view, after a [`throw`](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md#throws) instruction within a try block throws an exception, the control flow is magically transferred to a matching `catch` block, which returns an exception object.
-So the unwinding process is completely hidden from WebAssembly code.
-That means it's not possible to call the personality function from unwind library anymore. **Unlike this process, WebAssembly unwinding process is performed by a JS engine, and it stops at every call frame that has `catch (C++ tag)` instruction.**
+**Unlike this process, WebAssembly unwinding process is performed by a JS engine, and it stops at every call frame that has `catch (C++ tag)` instruction.** From WebAssembly code's point of view, after a [`throw`](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md#throws) instruction within a try block throws, the control flow is magically transferred to a corresponding `catch (C++ tag)` instruction, which returns an exception object.
+So the unwinding process is completely hidden from WebAssembly code, which means it's not possible to call the personality function from unwind library anymore.

-For other EH schemes, after the personality functinon figures out which frame to stop, it does three things:
+For other EH schemes, after the personality function figures out which frame to stop, it does three things:
 * Sets IP to the start of a matching landing pad block.
 * Gives the address of the thrown exception object.